mintturonn/voting_patterns_vaccines/README.md

 Part 1 has code for

-- Figure 1A, 1B, and 1C
+- Supplemental Figure S1A, S1B, and S1C: *Comparison of correlation coefficient across state-level COVID-19 vaccination estimates by month.*
-- Supplement figure S1
+- Supplement figure S1: *Absolute monthly difference in COVID-19 vaccination coverage, compared at state-level to previous month.*

 Part 2 has code for